-Located Avenida Union (the continuation of Avenida de las Americas), the Bellwort is is a very walkable section of the Lafayette neighborhood just blocks from the Colonia Americana.
+Located in Avenida Union (the continuation of Avenida de las Americas), the Bellwort is a very walkable section of the Lafayette neighborhood just blocks from the Colonia Americana.
 It is one block away from the famous Saloon del Bosque Cantina and La Panga del Impostor seafood restaurant.
 There is no shortage of exceptional places to explore on foot.

 There is a small heated outdoor pool on the second floor and a nice hotel gym adjacent to the pool.